NYSP starting new recruitment campaign

 MARCY, NY (WUTR/WFXV/WPNY) — The New York State Police announced on Thursday, October 19 that they will be embarking on a new recruitment campaign after a significant jump in applicants during their last drive.

-- Oneida County: at the Pearson Professional Centers, 122 Business Park Drive, Suite 4 in Utica, behind Notre Dame Junior-Senior High School.
+- Pearson Professional Centers, 122 Business Park Drive, Suite 4 in Utica, behind Notre Dame Junior-Senior High School.

-- Otsego County: At the New York State Police Troop C Headquarters, 823 State Route 7 in Unadilla.

 Other minimum qualifications for the New York State Trooper Exam include: